David Lowe (footballer): Coaching career

-After retiring as a player, Lowe worked for the Professional Footballers' Association until June 2002, when he joined Wigan Athletic under former teammate Paul Jewell.
-A fully qualified coach, Lowe fulfilled various roles at Wigan before following Jewell to Derby County and becoming Head of the Youth Academy at the club.
-Following the departure of Jewell and prior to the arrival of new manager Nigel Clough, Lowe was placed in temporary charge of solitary game in January 2009, where his Derby team beat Manchester United 1–0 in the first leg of the League Cup semi-final at Pride Park Stadium.
+After retiring as a player, Lowe worked for the Professional Footballers' Association as a coach educator in the North-West until June 2002, when he joined Wigan Athletic under former teammate Paul Jewell.
+A fully qualified coach, Lowe fulfilled various roles at Wigan before following Jewell to Derby County and becoming head of the youth academy at the club.
+Following the departure of Jewell and before the arrival of new manager Nigel Clough, Lowe was placed in temporary charge of one game in January 2009, where his Derby team beat Manchester United 1–0 in the first leg of the League Cup semi-final at Pride Park Stadium.
 He left the club in April 2009.
 He then did part-time work for Manchester United, in charge of the eldest participants in Manchester United Soccer Schools, before joining the back-room staff at Tranmere Rovers.

 In June 2011, Lowe joined Blackburn Rovers as head of youth coaching.
-In February 2017, Lowe was made assistant head coach to new club manager Tony Mowbray.
+In February 2017, Lowe was appointed assistant head coach to new club manager Tony Mowbray.
+He signed a new two-year deal with the club four months later.
+He took caretaker charge on 13 February 2025 after John Eustace left to manage Derby County.
+He won two of his three games in charge before Valérien Ismaël was appointed as manager on 25 February.
+Ismaël did not retain Lowe on the coaching staff at the end of the 2024–25 season.